iliasam/kalibrate-hackrf/README.md

 [http://thre.at/kalibrate](https://web.archive.org/web/20131226204943/http://thre.at/kalibrate)
 (defunct since 2013).

-By iliasam: this is pathched varian of this utility: https://github.com/scateu/kalibrate-hackrf/issues/6#issuecomment-2111687317
+**By iliasam:** this is pathched variant of this utility: https://github.com/scateu/kalibrate-hackrf/issues/6#issuecomment-2111687317

 ## On Clocks